-- The recoverability of accounts receivable which is included in the consolidated statements of financial position; - O The estimated useful lives of property, plant and equipment which are included in the consolidated statements of financial position and the related depreciation included in profit or loss; - o The recoverability of the value of the exploration and evaluation assets which is recorded in the consolidated statements of financial position; - The Company uses the Black-Scholes option pricing model to determine the fair value of options and warrants in order to calculate share-based payments expense and the fair value of finders' warrants and stock options.
-Certain inputs into the model are estimates that involve considerable judgment or could be affected by significant factors that are out of the Company's control; - O The provision for income taxes which is included in profit or loss and the composition of deferred income tax liability included in the consolidated statement of financial position and the evaluation of the recoverability of deferred tax assets based on an assessment of the Company's ability to utilize the underlying future tax deductions against future taxable income prior to expiry of those deductions; - O The assessment of indications of impairment of each exploration and evaluation asset and related determination of the net realizable value and write-down of those assets where applicable;
+- A global pandemic related to COVID-19 was declared in March 2020.
+The current and expected impacts on global commerce have been, and are anticipated to be, far-reaching.
+To date, there has been significant volatility in commodity prices and foreign exchange rates, restrictions on the conduct of business in many jurisdictions, including travel restrictions, and supply chain disruptions.
+There is significant ongoing uncertainty surrounding COVID-19 and the extent and duration of the impact that it may have; - The recoverability of accounts receivable which is included in the consolidated statements of financial position; - O The estimated useful lives of property, plant and equipment which are included in the consolidated statements of financial position and the related depreciation included in profit or loss; - The recoverability of the value of the exploration and evaluation assets which is recorded in the consolidated statements of financial position; - O The Company uses the Black-Scholes option pricing model to determine the fair value of options, warrants, and derivative financial liabilities in order to calculate share-based payments expense and the fair value of finders' warrants and stock options.
+Certain inputs into the model are estimates that involve considerable judgment or could be affected by significant factors that are out of the Company's control; - The provision for income taxes which is included in profit or loss and the composition of deferred income tax liability included in the consolidated statement of financial position and the evaluation of the recoverability of deferred tax assets based on an assessment of the Company's ability to utilize the underlying future tax deductions against future taxable income prior to expiry of those deductions; - The assessment of indications of impairment of each exploration and evaluation asset and property plan and equipment and related determination of the net realizable value and write-down of those assets where applicable; - o The estimated incremental borrowing rate used to calculate the lease liabilities; - o The estimated fair value of gold in trust; and - o The estimated initial fair value of gold loan payable.